The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 Try to keep in mind how the work you’ll be doing in your classes will fit together.
 When possible, we suggest picking courses that offer a variety of different kinds of “brain work” that strikes a balance between reading- and writing-intensive, quantitative problem solving, world language, or creative courses.
 You might love one particular subject, but too much of one thing usually isn’t good!

 In order to explore or pursue some majors at Lewis & Clark, you must start on the path in your first semester of college.
 That is because courses in the Mathematical Sciences, Natural Sciences, and Environmental Studies are very sequential.
-Many classes are offered only in the fall, so if you wait, you could be set back an entire year.
+Many introductory science classes are offered only in the fall, so this spring semester is an important time to prepare for those courses in the fall.

 If you are considering a major in Math, Computer Science, Biology, Biochemistry & Molecular Biology, Chemistry, or Physics, you should take one or two math or science courses in your first semester.